KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

 3. to click on the “Apply” button (after checking the checkbox, remember to click outside of the level list and then select apply).

-The user can also select the maximum rows to load by choosing one of the options in the drop down list (see Figure 7.34, (c)).
+The user can also select the maximum rows to load by choosing one of the options in the drop down list (see :numref:`drillthoroughwindow`, (c)).
 Finally, loaded data can be exported in csv format by clicking on the “Export” button.

 Refreshing model
 ~~~~~~~~~~~~~~~~